 Public Transportation Vehicles & Qualifying Van Pools

 Capital Metro Buses, Metro RideShare Van Pools, Metro Access and CARTS vehicles are exempt on Mobility Authority roads.
 If you are a part of one of the mentioned programs and are receiving bills from the Mobility Authority, please contact your program manager.
 Program managers provide us with information necessary to ensure exemption on Mobility Authority roads.
 We may have outdated information.

 Metro RideShare drivers seeking refunds for Mobility Authority transactions debited from TxTag accounts should initiate a dispute by contacting TxTag and indicating they are exempt on Mobility Authority roads.
-This can be done online using the dispute category or over the phone with an agency by calling 888-468-9824.
+This can be done online using the dispute category or over the phone with an agent by calling 888-468-9824.

 The Board Members and staff of the Central Texas Regional Mobility Authority honor and appreciate the service of the men and women of our military forces, past and present.
 At the June 25, 2018 Board Meeting, the Board unanimously approved a Qualified Veteran Discount Program.

 The Mobility Authority’s Qualified Veteran Discount Program waives tolls on several Mobility Authority operated roads for qualified veterans, who must be in a vehicle registered with the State of Texas and display a qualifying specialty license plate.